|

 Gage, If an explosion sent a steel rod through your head, would you be able to get up?
 Would you be able to walk and talk?
 Could you tell your doctor what happened to you?
 Amazingly, Phineas Gage did!
 But, could he make a complete recovery with a big hunk of his brain missing?
 Through the unfolding, fascinating story of Phineas Gage's life after the accident, you will see the growth of doctors' understanding of the brain and how it works.
 You'll love the gruesome illustrations, too!
 Research

-Links for Questions and Answers by the Author My
+Links for My

 Fingerprints, My Footprints The Two Hemispheres and Split Brain Experiments Chocolate and Its Affect on the Brain Interactive Brain and Its Parts--Awesome!!
 Probe